-Students enrolled in the Theatre Certificate Program have the option of choosing an internship with a professional theatre organization (CREA-480 Internship in Creative Arts) provided advance approval from the major advisor and the department chair is received.
-To be considered for an internship, the student must satisfy the academic standards for the certificate program and must have achieved at least a B grade in all courses required for the Theatre Program certificate.

-All theatre internships must be in one of the following areas: acting, directing, scenery, costume, lighting, sound or stage management.
+Students enrolled in the Theatre Certificate Program have the option of choosing an internship with a professional theatre organization (CREA-480 Internship in Creative Arts) provided advance approval from the major advisor and the department chair.
+To be considered for an internship, the student must satisfy the academic standards for the certificate program, and must have achieved at least a B grade in all courses required for the certificate.
+All internships must be in one of the following areas: acting, directing, scenery, costume, lighting, sound, or stage management.
 Sales or box office positions would not qualify.
-Internship participation would occur during the student's senior year and would be administered by the department chair.